wp-plugins/catablog/readme.txt

 Highlighted Features:

-* Filter by multiple categories with one shortcode.
+* Filter by multiple categories with one ShortCode.
 * Sort your catalog by order, title, date or randomly.
 * Add multiple images to a catalog item.
 * Control exactly how your catalog HTML code is rendered.